Method of Relaxed Streamline Upwinding for Hyperbolic Conservation Laws: Shock Capturing Parameter

-It is important to note that, the addition of extra shock capturing term in the weak formulation makes the formulation inconsistent with the original equation.
-Thus, we define $\delta^{e}$ such that as element size $\partial \mathbf{x} \rightarrow 0$, $\delta^{e}$ should disappear.
+It is important to note that, addition of extra shock capturing term in weak formulation makes the formulation inconsistent with the original equation.
+Hence $\delta^{e}$ is defined in such a way that, as the element size $\partial \mathbf{x} \rightarrow 0$, $\delta^{e}$ should disappear.
 This condition is achieved by including $\partial \mathbf{x}$ in the numerator, which vanishes as we refine the mesh.
 Similarly, one can define such delta parameter for triangular elements shown in figure ~\ref{fig:4nq} (b).